-At present we are running as an online choir.
-Below you’ll find information about how to participate with the online choir, and when and where we meet in normal times, and what kind of music we sing, and parking info etc
+We are starting to meet in person, after a year online, from June 22nd 2021.
+Below you’ll find information about how to get involved, when and where we meet in normal times, and what kind of music we sing, and parking info etc

 Online Meeting Times

 From June 22nd 2021, we are meeting in person again, after a year on Zoom.

 Please email our director Jon for details of how to log on to join the group.

 Our first 3 meetings will be on a TUESDAY (22nd, 29th June, 6th July)